nicolasyanncouturier/oslo-bysykkel-demo/README.md

 This allows `web` and `api` to be deployed separately as they may have different SLAs.

+# Dog-fooding

+The API can be used from the webapp as the source of the data to display in order to demonstrate the "dog-fooding" principle.

+To achieve the following:
+- start the API (see below); it should run on port 8089
+- start the webapp with the Spring profile `dogfood` activated (i.e. add `-Dspring.profiles.active=dogfood`) when starting the app

+The webapp now issues calls to the API in order to get the data to display.
+Note that the API can still be started in offline moder as described below

 # Running

 ## Offline mode